4 Protestant Reformation & America

 Byzantine Mosaic of St. John Chrysostom, Hagia Sophia, Istanbul

 Christians inverted, or at least offset, Rome’s emphasis on boldness, strength, and nobility by preaching that the blessed meek would inherit the Earth (Matthew 5:5).
 But, over time, Christians found common ground with Romans.
 In keeping with Roman society, many Gentile Christians remained anti-Semitic, overlooking that Jesus himself and his disciples were Jewish, as evident in the Synoptic Gospels, the first three accounts of Jesus in the New Testament (divergence).
-The fourth gospel author, John, and early church fathers like Marcion of Sinope, Barnabas, St. Augustine (of Hippo), St. Athanasius (of Alexandria), and St. John Chrysostom distanced the religion from Judaism, focusing instead on most Jews not accepting Christ as their Messiah and Jewish priests acquiescing in Christ’s arrest and crucifixion.
+The fourth gospel author, John, and early church fathers like Marcion of Sinope, Barnabas, St. Augustine (of Hippo), St. Athanasius (of Alexandria), and St. John Chrysostom distanced Christianity from Judaism, focusing instead on most Jews not accepting Christ as their Messiah and Jewish priests acquiescing in Christ’s arrest and crucifixion.
 Many Jews interpreted prophecy as foretelling a warrior king messiah that would vanquish foreign rulers from Judea rather than a martyr who was killed by Romans.
 Anti-Semites believed that, if John the gospel writer was right that Christ was divine, then obstinate Jews, by misinterpreting their own sacred writings, had even “killed God.”
 In the harsh words of Biblical historian Bart Ehrman, “One of the real ironies of the early Christian tradition, [is] that the original form of the religion [was] cast out and denounced…The profoundly Jewish religion of Jesus and his followers became the viciously anti-Jewish religion of later times, leading to the horrific persecutions of the Middle Ages and the pogroms and attempted genocides that have plagued the world down to recent times.”
-But one of the exceptional things about colonial America, as we’ll see toward the end of this chapter, is that, because of a unique set of historical circumstances, it took the first baby steps in the Western world toward overcoming the centuries of bigotry engendered by these theological disputes.
+But one of the exceptional things about colonial and Revolutionary America, as we’ll see toward the end of this chapter, is that, because of a unique set of historical circumstances, it took the first baby steps in the Western world toward overcoming the centuries of bigotry engendered by these disputes.

 Mosaic of Christ as Sol or Apollo-Helios in Mausoleum M in Pre-4th-Century Necropolis Beneath St. Peter's, Vatican (Rome)